ZieglerMarc/ACD_SP_Spring_Boot/usermanagement/README.md

 ## Access

-- The Book Service API will be available at [http://localhost:8080](http://localhost:8080) by default.
+- The Usermanagent Service API will be available at [http://localhost:8082](http://localhost:8082) by default.

 ```